Jump to:

 Laboratory studies

 Traditionally, the presence of antibodies against B. burgdorferi is detected using a two-tier process that includes screening with enzyme immunoassays (EIA), followed by confirmatory Western blot testing with additional immunoglobulin tests depending upon chronicity.
 IgM in the presence of IgG may indicate a recent infection, but IgM alone is not diagnostic.
-The presence of IgG antibodies does not confer immunity and these antibodies may remain positive long after the infection has been successfully treated.
-The Western blot can be difficult to perform and interpret and is prone to false positives.
-Recently in 2019, the Food and Drug Administration has cleared several serological assays with new indications thus allowing for the development of a modified two-tier test in which another EIA with a different target is used instead of a western blot as the second test.
+The presence of IgG antibodies does not confer immunity and these antibodies may remain positive long after the infection has been successfully treated, thus monitoring IgG should not be used as a means to evaluate adequate response to treatment.3 The Western blot can be difficult to perform and interpret and is prone to false positives.
+Recently in 2019, the Food and Drug Administration has cleared several serological assays with new indications thus allowing for the development of a modified two-tier test in which another EIA detecting a different B. burgdorferi antigen than the one detected in the first tier is used instead of a western blot as the second test.
 This modified two-tier process has been developed to improve relative ease of testing and interpretation of results in early Lyme disease detection.
 Erythrocyte sedimentation rates are typically elevated while anti-nuclear antibody and rheumatoid factor are not.
 Complement levels are normal to slightly elevated.
 Synovial fluid analysis suggests an inflammatory process with no crystals present.
 Lyme meningitis can result in moderate cerebral spinal fluid (CSF) pleocytosis and moderate protein elevation.
 CSF antibodies can also be tested but a negative test does not exclude CNS involvement.
-Polymerase chain reaction (PCR) tests, especially of CSF fluid, are not useful; they are frequently false positive because segments of DNA may remain present after successful disease treatment.
+Polymerase chain reaction (PCR) tests, especially of CSF fluid, are not useful; they are frequently false positive because segments of DNA may remain present after successful disease treatment.10

 Imaging